Welcome to Lyrebird College!

 Melissa Handbury (Founder): Melissa is a Chartered Accountant with extensive experience in both private practice and the commercial sector.
 She has held roles at Ernst and Young and has been the Financial Controller of a NASDAQ listed Australian subsidiary and the Chief Financial Officer of a public unlisted company where her strengths in financial modelling and business management were well utilised.
 Melissa is committed to her local community and served as the School Council President of her children’s primary school for several years.
 In this role she was active in implementing programs to provide training, strategies and continual support for teachers of students with challenging behaviours so the school can operate more inclusively and effectively as a learning environment.
 Melissa is also a current board member of Billanook College and has the strong belief that each child should be given every opportunity to be the best they can.

-Aaron Gleisner: Aaron is the Project and Planning Officer at Emergency Management Victoria.
+Aaron Gleisner: Aaron is a Senior Policy Officer at Bushfire Recovery Victoria.
 As part of his considerable experience in the government and emergency services, Aaron specialises in project management and business analysis.

 Selena Thomas: Selena is an active member of the community who has lived and worked in the Yarra Valley for most of her life.
 She loves the sense of community the area offers and has developed many strong relationships with local trades, businesses and families.
 Selena is a mum of two and has firsthand experience with children on the autism spectrum.
 She understands how ASD can affect family life and education.
 She has liaised with many health professionals all with the common goal of helping children with ASD achieve their best outcomes.
 Selena values education and strongly believes that all children deserve the opportunity to learn in a safe and caring environment.
 She is keen to see a much needed school like Lyrebird College open in the Yarra Valley area.